 You can explore the Free Night Award Chart to see where you can use your Free Night Awards when planning your next trip.
 There are no blackout dates for Free Night Award redemptions.

-Some other cards make you work for the free night, like the Hilton Honors American Express Business Card.
+Some other cards make you work for the free night, like The Hilton Honors American Express Business Card (Review).
 It provides a “free” Weekend Night Reward, but you’ll need to spend $15,000 in a calendar year to get it.
 And if you spend a total of $60,000 in a year you’ll get a second Weekend Night Reward.

-Starting March 28, 2019, Bonvoy Business cardholders who spend at least $60,000 per calendar year will earn an additional Free Night Award, valued at up to 35,000 points, for use at any Marriott Bonvoy property.
+Bonvoy Business cardholders who spend at least $60,000 per calendar year earn an additional Free Night Award, valued at up to 35,000 points, for use at any Marriott Bonvoy property.

 You’ll get automatic Silver Elite status with Marriott Bonvoy, which provides: